fleetbase/fleetbase/README.md

 ### Additional Configurations

-**CORS:** If you’re installing directly on a server you will need to configure the environment variables to the application container:
+**CORS:** If you're installing directly on a server you will need to configure the environment variables to the application container:
 ```
 CONSOLE_HOST=http://{yourhost}:4200
 ```